Mosey-manzi/27712_PowerBI_assignment/README.md

 By the end of this project, we aim to deliver not only technical outputs, but also business insights that reflect a real-world data-driven approach.

+## METHODOLOGY
+This project followed a structured data analysis pipeline combining Python for data preparation and Power BI for visualization.
+The key steps included:

+## 1. Data Acquisition
+Downloaded the Uber Fare Dataset from Kaggle

+Loaded the dataset into a Pandas DataFrame for initial inspection

+## 2. Data Understanding & Cleaning
+Explored dataset structure, data types, and summary statistics

+Identified and handled missing values, outliers, and incorrect entries

+Dropped invalid or irrelevant records (e.g., negative fares, zero distances)

+Ensured consistency of data types (datetime parsing, numeric casting)

+## 3. Exploratory Data Analysis (EDA)
+Analyzed fare distributions, passenger count trends, and trip distances

+Investigated relationships between:

+Fare amount and distance

+Fare amount and time of day

+Visualized data using Matplotlib and Seaborn

+## 4. Feature Engineering
+Extracted features from the pickup_datetime column:

+Hour, day, month, weekday

+Peak vs. off-peak categorization

+Calculated trip duration and trip distance (if applicable)

+Saved cleaned and enriched dataset as .csv

+## 5. Data Import into Power BI
+Imported the cleaned dataset into Power BI Desktop

+Created visualizations for:

+Time-based trends (hourly, daily, monthly)

+Fare distribution patterns

+Geospatial mapping using pickup and dropoff coordinates

+6. Dashboard Design
+Designed an interactive Power BI report with filters and slicers

+Applied clean formatting and structured layout for presentation clarity

 ## Installation & Setup Instructions